octobercms/docs/services-queues.md

 When using Iron.io [push queues](#push-queues), you should take extra precaution queueing Closures.
 The end-point that receives your queue messages should check for a token to verify that the request is actually from Iron.io.
 For example, your push queue end-point should be something like: `https://example.com/queue/receive?token=SecretToken`.
 You may then check the value of the secret token in your application before marshalling the queue request.

-<a name="running-the-queue-listener"></a>
+<a name="running-the-queue-worker"></a>
-## Running the queue listener
+## Running the queue worker

 October includes some [console commands](../console/commands) that will process jobs in the queue.

-#### Processing the first job on the queue

-To process only the first job on the queue, you may use the `queue:work` command:
+To process new jobs as they are pushed onto the queue, run the `queue:work` command:

     php artisan queue:work

-#### Starting the queue listener

-To listen for new jobs as they are pushed onto the queue.
-You may run this task using the `queue:listen` command:

-    php artisan queue:listen

-You may also specify which queue connection the listener should utilize:

-    php artisan queue:listen connection

-Note that once this task has started, it will continue to run until it is manually stopped.
-You may use a process monitor such as [Supervisor](http://supervisord.org/) to ensure that the queue listener does not stop running.
+Once this task has started, it will continue to run until it is manually stopped.
+You may use a process monitor such as [Supervisor](http://supervisord.org/) to ensure that the queue worker does not stop running.

+Queue worker processes store the booted application state in memory.
+They will not recognize changes in your code after they have been started.
+When deploying changes, restart queue workers.

+#### Processing a single job

+To process only the first job on the queue, use the `--once` option:

+    php artisan queue:work --once

+#### Specifying the connection & Queue

+You may also specify which queue connection the worker should utilize:

+    php artisan queue:work connection

-You may pass a comma-delimited list of queue connections to the `listen` command to set queue priorities:
+You may pass a comma-delimited list of queue connections to the `work` command to set queue priorities:

-    php artisan queue:listen --queue=high,low
+    php artisan queue:work --queue=high,low

-In this example, jobs on the `high-connection` will always be processed before moving onto jobs from the `low-connection`.
+In this example, jobs on the `high` queue will always be processed before moving onto jobs from the `low` queue.

 #### Specifying the job timeout parameter

 You may also set the length of time (in seconds) each job should be allowed to run:

-    php artisan queue:listen --timeout=60
+    php artisan queue:work --timeout=60

 #### Specifying queue sleep duration

 In addition, you may specify the number of seconds to wait before polling for new jobs:

-    php artisan queue:listen --sleep=5
+    php artisan queue:work --sleep=5

 Note that the queue only "sleeps" if no jobs are on the queue.
 If more jobs are available, the queue will continue to work them without sleeping.

 <a name="daemon-queue-worker"></a>
 ## Daemon queue worker

 The `queue:work` also includes a `--daemon` option for forcing the queue worker to continue processing jobs without ever re-booting the framework.
-This results in a significant reduction of CPU usage when compared to the `queue:listen` command, but at the added complexity of needing to drain the queues of currently executing jobs during your deployments.
+This results in a significant reduction of CPU usage when compared to the `queue:work` command, but at the added complexity of needing to drain the queues of currently executing jobs during your deployments.

 To start a queue worker in daemon mode, use the `--daemon` flag: